 When we hear the word “data” used in education, we too often jump to thinking about standardized tests and scores.
 But data is information; it provides rich insight into individual and class needs.
 Empowered with this information, teachers can customize and personalize the learning experience for each student.

 In this session, participants will learn:

-- How can teachers use technology to provide each student in the classroom an equal voice?
+- How can teachers use technology to empower all voices and ideas?

 - How can teachers create a safe space for each student to honestly respond and make mistakes?

 - How can teachers engage each student in the room?